EldieTurner/LittleRestClient/README.md

 ### PatchAsync<TBody,TResult>

-TThis method will do a `PATCH` to the endpoint descripbed in the `route`.
+TThis method will do a `PATCH` to the endpoint described in the `route`.
 It takes an object `body` that it will serialize and send.
 The response contain a payload that will be deserialized into a `TResult` object in the `data` field of the `RestClientResponse`.

 ```csharp
 string route = $"users/{userId}";